kerentraht/Occm-Automation/README.md

 + api_backend: cloudmanager.cloud.netapp.com
 ### User input variables:
 + refToken: The refresh token string (from step1)
-+ oconnector_id: Your Cloud Manager Connector ID
++ connector_id: Your Cloud Manager Connector ID - this can be found under cloudmanager.netapp.com > Connector > Manage Connector
 + my_workspace: The workspace name in which you want to deploy the WE
 + envType: Working environment type - **aws** for single node or **awsha** for HA cluster
 + otc_name: The desired working environment's name